Assessing NVIDIA's Performance Against Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The company's revenue growth of 69.18% exceeds the industry average of 20.18%, indicating strong sales performance and market outperformance.
+The company's revenue growth of 55.6% is notably higher compared to the industry average of 20.18%, showcasing exceptional sales performance and strong demand for its products or services.

 Debt To Equity Ratio